 What’s your pinball story?

 Everyone has one, says Mark Carvey, co-owner of the newest themed bar in downtown Westerly.
 And if you don’t, now’s your chance to start discovering it!
-Located right across the street from the train station, Flip Side opened almost exactly one year ago and business has been steady.
+Located right across the street from the train station, Flip Side opened almost a few years ago and business has been steady.
 Mark’s wife and co-owner, Dana, attributes part of their success so far to the steady foot traffic Westerly sees now that the downtown scene is thriving.

 “Everybody’s got ‘a thing’ down here,” Dana said.
 She calls Misquamicut, Watch Hill, and downtown Westerly as “a triangle of fun, with more stuff to do than ever before.”
 Mark agreed, adding that “niche bars are a fad, but pinball has been around for a century and thriving for generations, and it’s only getting bigger.”